JakubKida/taskmaster/README.md

+# TaskMaster
-A to-do app written in vanilla javascript using webpack and other npm packages.
+A simple to-do app written in vanilla JavaScript with jQuery, utilising localStorage to store to-dos and bundled using webpack.